 Dal Shemko Memorial Scholarship and Tolleson-Wood Family Scholarship

 We also run a scholarship program for students whose parents or guardians work at Interfor.
 Scholarships are awarded based on a student’s academic record, work experience, and community involvement.
-The deadline for applications has been extended to June 15, 2020, and successful applicants will be announced in mid-July.
+The application deadline is May 21, 2021.
+Successful applicants will be announced in July.
 Please see the application form for more information.

 Interfor’s operations in British Columbia fall within the territories of more than 60 First Nations.
 We respect the deep connection First Nations have to their territories and work with them to develop strong relationships that offer mutual benefits.